Disney Renaissance: Impact on other studios

 The success of the Disney Renaissance attracted the attention of many animation studios and film studios.
 Major film studios established new animation divisions such as Fox Animation Studios, Warner Bros.
-Feature Animation and DreamWorks Animation to replicate Disney's success by turning their animated films into Disney-styled musicals.
+Feature Animation, and DreamWorks Animation to replicate Disney's success by turning their animated films into Disney-styled musicals.
 Examples of said musicals include Cats Don't Dance (1997), Anastasia (1997), Quest for Camelot (1998), and The Prince of Egypt (1998).

-Impact on the company (2009–present)
+Revival era (2009–2019)

-Many have hailed Walt Disney Animation Studios’ theatrical film releases from 2009 to onward as a return to form, referring to this era in Disney history as the Disney Revival or even the new Disney Renaissance.
-Most films in the Revival use CGI animation to tell stories set in fantastical settings incorporating the Renaissance’s Broadway musical style.
-Several crew members from the Renaissance returned to help create Revival films.
+Audiences have hailed Walt Disney Animation Studios' theatrical film releases from 2009 (The Princess and the Frog) to 2019 (Frozen 2) as a return to form, referring to this era in Disney history as a "Disney Revival" or a new Disney Renaissance.
+Most films in the Revival use computer animation to tell stories set in fantastical settings while incorporating the Renaissance's Broadway musical style.
+Several crew members from the Renaissance returned to help create Revival-era films.
 Ron Clements and John Musker returned to direct The Princess and the Frog (2009) and Moana (2016).
-Alan Menken scored Tangled (2010) and was a songwriter for Ralph Breaks the Internet (2018).
+Alan Menken scored Tangled (2010) and was a composer for songs for Ralph Breaks the Internet (2018).

-The Disney Revival is the most profitable era in Disney animation history.
-Frozen, for instance, grossed over 1.2 billion worldwide.
-The film held the title of highest-grossing animated film, fifth-highest-grossing film of all time, and third highest-grossing Walt Disney Pictures film of all time in 2013.
-Frozen also was Walt Disney Animation Studios' first feature-length motion picture to win an Academy Award since Tarzan.
+The Revival era was the most profitable period in Disney animation history.
+Frozen (2013), for instance, grossed over $1.2 billion worldwide.
+The film held the title of highest-grossing animated film, fifth-highest-grossing film of all time, and Walt Disney Studios' second highest-grossing film (behind The Avengers) in 2013.
+Frozen also was Walt Disney Animation Studios's first feature-length motion picture to win an Academy Award since Tarzan.

+The post-"Revival" era began with the release of Raya and the Last Dragon (2021) and has been met with less financial success, with the exception of Moana 2 (2024).
+The mixed critical response has been attributed to the COVID-19 pandemic, budgetary problems, and poor word of mouth, with films such as Strange World (2022) and Wish (2023) being box-office bombs.